marcellodibello/misc/index.md

 ## Case 4: Beverly Allitt (UK)

-This is a case of a conviction, partly based on statistics, but there seems to have been more detailed/specific evidence, though read this:
+This is a case of a conviction (May 1993), partly based on statistics, but there seems to have been more detailed/specific evidence, though read this:

 -  Marks and  Richmond (2008), [Beverly Allitt: the nurse who killed babies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2270251/)